 Of course, you can just take a boat cruise from Mainz and to Cologne and spend whole day on the boat.
 However, not all parts of Middle Rhine are equally beautiful and if you spend whole day on the boat it can get a bit boring.
 The better option would be to spend few hours on the cruise, hop off at one or two little towns on the way, and even take a train to travel to starting or ending point of the cruise faster.

-First of all, I’d like to mention that we chose direction from Mainz to Cologne and not the other way around because it means going down the Rhine (a boat goes faster downstream than upstream).
+Keep in mind duration of the cruise.
+We chose direction from Mainz to Cologne (and not the other way around) because it meant going down the Rhine and hence faster travel times (a boat goes faster downstream than upstream).
 It will take you longer if you choose to travel the opposite direction.
-Just to give you an indication on trip duration:
+Just to give you an indication on trip durations:

 - A boat from Mainz to Koblenz will take about 6 hours,

-- Keep in mind that most likely boats won’t go all the way and you’ll have to change them somewhere in the middle to get from Mainz to Koblenz.
+Another thing to keep in mind is that even if you decide to go all the way from Mainz to Cologne you will still need to change the boats.
+Usually boats don’t go all the way and you’ll have to change them somewhere in the middle (e.g. in Koblenz, to get to Cologne).

 There is a section of the Rhine river called Rhine Gorge and it is a UNESCO World Heritage Site.
 Rhine Gorge lays between Bingen and Koblenz and it has more than 40 castles from the middle ages.